If you have Compassion

 Even the Buddha Shakyamuni was enlightened because of compassion towards sentient beings.

-Compassion is a very important subject for Buddhist and I have this conclusion that if you have compassion, you have everything.
+Compassion is a very important subject for Buddhists and I have this conclusion that if you have compassion, you have everything.

 Buddhism in Tibet, Chenrezig is the Bodhisattva of compassion.
 The mantra of Chenrezig is: Om Ma Ni Pad Me Hum